Gibson '60s Hummingbird Gallery

 By 1968, the approach of the 1970s was becoming increasingly apparent.

-The "down-belly" bridge shape, where the bulge faces downward, also began appearing around this time.
+The "down-bowed" bridge shape, where the bulge faces downward, also began appearing around this time.

 "When you think of Downberry, you think of 1969," but

-if you check the serial numbers of many of them, you'll find that there are surprisingly many from 1968 as well.
+when you check the serial numbers of many of them, you find that there are surprisingly many from 1968 as well.

 You could say that as a hummingbird, it's a little closer to Martin's style...